Field Theoretic Approach to Interacting Two Body Tunneling: Physical Consistency and Relevancy

+Therefore in the neighborhood of $(0,0)$, we see that tunneling is generally promoted by interaction except for completely opposite momenta, where the effect of interaction is completely suppressed.
+This is indicative of destructive interference between the forward- and backward-propagating two-body virtual states, which cancels the correlated contribution when the total momentum vanishes.
+Interestingly, this raises questions as to whether effects of interaction on tunneling could be observed for a non-perturbative solution obtained via the method outlined in III.B, where we imposed that the total momentum is $0$.
+Nevertheless, since we were not required to choose $u_1'^{a,b}=p_1'^{a,b}$, this suppression may not manifest if we only place the out-coordinates on the anti-diagonal.

-The asymmetry in mechanism between same and differing sign momenta could well be a clue to the apparent "spontaneous symmetry breaking" found in the numerical study of systems like (1)\cite{Brugger2025}, where a completely symmetric system of two identical bosons produced two distinct tunneling frequencies.
+The asymmetry in mechanism between same and differing sign momenta could well be a clue to the frequency splitting found in the numerical study of systems like (1) \cite{Brugger2025}, where a completely symmetric system of two identical bosons produced two distinct tunneling frequencies.